About the Test

 At-home ferritin testing is available.
 Testing your ferritin level at home involves collecting a fingerstick blood sample and mailing it to a laboratory for analysis.
 At-home test kits include options to test your ferritin level alone or as part of an iron studies panel, which includes multiple measurements.

-You can purchase an at-home ferritin testing kit from a number of online retailers.
+You can purchase a ferritin testing kit online without a doctor’s order and visit the participating lab to provide your sample.
 After you receive your results, it’s important to share them with your doctor for follow-up instructions.
 If you have abnormal results on an at-home ferritin test, your doctor will likely recommend performing a blood draw and repeating the test to confirm the results.

 How much does the test cost?